chgebhardt/picam_sync_neuro/README.md

 📊 Data Processing & Synchronization

-- retrieve the recording folders from the Pis (fetch.sh)
+- retrieve the recording folders from the Pis (fetch.sh) -> date-e#
-- start
-Timestamps from PiCameras & DAQ board are aligned using post_process.py.

-LED signals are extracted and used for fine-tuning timestamps.

-Final synchronized video outputs can be analyzed in analysis/.
+- open jupyter notebook and start project initiation (sets up folders, converts the movies and extracts the image information of the binking LED)
+- run analysis pipeline to synchronize neural signals with the video

 📜 License